IBT-FMI/NeuroGentooProject/doc/UseCases.md

 Now one can safely execute the `./install.sh` script.

 The metadata is not installed automatically, since it is a rather large change to the users Gentoo Linux system, which should not be done without user interaction.
-!!!Makes sense, though still (*ouch*).
-In any case, this should (also) be mentioned when you first describe how the metadata is handled.
-This sounds like a significant ease-of-use deficit, and should be justified as early and clearly as possible.

 Gentoo Prefix Installations
 ---------------------------